Fontaineconsult/canvas-bot-v2/readme.md

     canvas_bot.exe --course_id 12345 --download_folder C:\Users\Downloads --flatten

-Flattening the course structure makes it easi
+Flattening the course structure makes it easier to work with all the files in a course.

 _TODO: Describe how to use the command-line tool, including any necessary flags or options._